holt/syringe/README.md

 syr.add('data.personnel.moore_l', {id: '004', name: 'Leanna Moore', dept: 'D4'});
 ```

-... the following is logged to the console:
+... the following statement is logged to the console:

 ```javascript
  The following data was added to "data.personnel.moore_l": {